knative/serving/docs/spec/spec.md

       buildName: ...

       # is a core.v1.Container; some fields not allowed, such as resources, ports
       container:
         # image either provided as pre-built container, or built by Elafros from
         # source.
 When built by elafros, set to the same as build template, e.g.
-        # build.template.arguments[_IMAGE], as the "promise" of a future build
+        # build.template.arguments[_IMAGE], as the "promise" of a future build.
+		# If buildName is provided, it is expected that this image will be
+		# present when the referenced build is complete.
         image: gcr.io/...
         command: ['run']
         args: []